magenta/magenta/magenta/interfaces/midi/README.md

 # Magenta MIDI Interface

-This interface allows you to connect to a [SequenceGenerator](/magenta/lib/sequence_generator.py) via a MIDI controller and synthesizer.
+This interface allows you to connect to a model [generator](/magenta/models/README.md#generators) via a MIDI controller and synthesizer.
 These can be either "hard" or "soft" components.

 Note that you can only interface with a trained models that have a